carolfs/muddled_models/README.md

 These fonts are not included in this repository because of the license.
 To run the tasks, you will need to change the path to these fonts.
+Where you have to do this is indicated in the exp.py file.